-Lahore: Number of incidents of physical abuse on minor (4 to 16 years old) maids has increased up to 62.2 percent in 2016 as compared to 2015 according to the data available to truth tracker.
-According to the statistics gained from a government run organization for the protection of children rights, Child Protection Bureau’s (CPB), 28 cases of physical abuse on house maids was reported in the year 2015 which increased up to 45 in 2016.
+Lahore: Number of incidents of physical abuse on minor (4 to 16 years old) maids in Punjab has increased up to 62.2 percent in 2016 as compared to 2015 according to the data obtained by Truth Tracker.
+While statistics gained from a government run organization for the protection of children rights, Child Protection Bureau’s (CPB), 28 cases of physical abuse on house maids was reported in the year 2015 which increased up to 45 in 2016.

 The Truth Tracker/News Lens Pakistan got an opportunity to speak to a 9-year- old girl (F) in the custody of CPB who was brutally tortured by her employer based on allegations of theft.
 She was rescued by CPB when some of the neighbor while seeking anonymity informed help line 1121 about that brutality.
 (F) parents could not afford her treatment, so the CPB not only provided her medical and psychological aid but also helped her parents for the lodging of case against culprits.
 “Taking (F) out from torture trauma was a big task for us and due to the professional psychologists in the center we were able to normalize her life”, CBP Chairperson, Saba Sadiq claimed.

 While recalling the incident with Truth Tracker/News Lens Pakistan, (F) explains, “Daily baji (employer) woke me up very early and did not even feed me proper food.
 It became her regular routine to slap me but one day she accused me of stealing her necklace and then brutally tortured me with a club till I got unconscious and confined me in a store without any food or medication, I don’t remember what happened, but someone came to rescue me and brought me to CPB.”